Landmark U.S. Supreme Court ruling legalizes gay marriage nationwide

 “This ruling is a victory for America,” said Obama, the first sitting president to support gay marriage.
 “This decision affirms what millions of Americans already believe in their hearts.
 When all Americans are treated as equal, we are all more free.”

+As night fell, the White House was lit in rainbow colors - a symbol of gay pride - to mark the high court’s decision.

 The ruling, the culmination of a long legal fight by gay rights advocates, follows steady gains in public approval in recent years for same-sex marriage.
-It was not until 2004 that the Massachusetts became the first state to legalize gay marriage.
+In 2004 Massachusetts became the first state to legalize gay marriage.
 But the decision may provoke fresh legal fights in some conservative, Republican-governed states.

 Justice Anthony Kennedy, writing on behalf of the court, said the hope of gay people intending to marry “is not to be condemned to live in loneliness, excluded from one of civilization’s oldest institutions.
 They ask for equal dignity in the eyes of the law.
 The Constitution grants them that right.”